clincha-org/clincha/Documentation/2022 Refresh/Refresh.md

 | BRI-S-02 | 618.29  |
 | Total    | 2054.48 |

 The plan is to recoup some of these costs by selling the existing servers.
-However, these servers are now old and I do not expect to get much back from them.
+However, these servers are now old, and I do not expect to get much back from them.

 ### Build